-Applications Due March 31st!
+Applications Due May 1st!

 Kentucky’s state motto is “United We Stand, Divided We Fall.”
 This has never been more true for small rural counties like ours.
 LEAP is one avenue for the up-and-coming leaders in our region to get together, learn about each other as people and as communities, and to share ideas about how we can all work together to make tomorrow better for us all.

-Leadership LEAP is a year-long commitment by the participants in which they come together once a month around a different topic and in a different community.
+Leadership LEAP is a six-month commitment by the participants in which they come together once a month around a different topic and in a different community.
 Topics cover economic development, healthcare, tourism, law enforcement/drug abuse prevention, education, government, leadership skills and team building.
 Participants are held to a strict attendance policy, which is a typical practice among leadership programs across the state and nation.
 This policy is in place to enhance the camaraderie of the class and to protect the integrity of the program.
 LEAP participants are no doubt passionate about our communities and want to attend every second of the program and graduate, but even those who fall just short of meeting attendance are given the opportunity to fulfill their commitments and graduate with the next year’s class.

 Purpose